-The Guidelines to the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2020a) contain a detailed description of the sections of the Mental Health Act and outline the importance of Te Tiriti and the constitutional constraints it imposes.
+The Guidelines to the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2022c) contain a detailed description of the sections of the Mental Health Act and outline the importance of Te Tiriti and the constitutional constraints it imposes.
 It is especially important to follow these recommendations when applying these guidelines.

 We know from data provided for the Office of the Director's annual reports that Māori are more likely to be assessed or treated under the Mental Health Act than non-Māori.
-In the Director's report (2020), Māori are also recorded as being 2.9 times more likely to be subject to an indefinite community treatment order than non-Māori.
+The Director's 2023 report records that Māori are 2.9 times more likely to be subject to an indefinite community treatment order than non-Māori.